selbyk/LinkedIn-Economic-Graph-Challenge/README.md

 More research is required, and everything is open for debate.

 I'd prefer for discussion to be done here, on GitHub.
-Please [learn how to use git](http://pcottle.github.io/learnGitBranching/).
+Please [learn how to use git](http://pcottle.github.io/learnGitBranching/), or just register and create an issue above.